colejarczyk/doc/customization.rst

 It can be easily changed to other directory or even to cloud storage.

-In order to do that just edit config.yml and add new adapter under knp_gaufrette section.
+In order to do that change `adapter_*` entry in `parameters.yml` to your adapter defined in src/Infrastructure/Core/Resources/config/config.yml at knp_gaufrette.adapters.

-Next change (in parameters.yml) `campaign_photos_adapter` to your adapter.

 Complete reference on how to define adapter can be found in `KnpGaufretterBundle documentation <https://github.com/KnpLabs/KnpGaufretteBundle>`_